saddington/yen-handbook/README.md

 We will oftentimes frame our work in this way:
 > I intend to do X, by Y time, with Z results.

 This helps quickly let the team know what's happening, who's involved, and any needs or blockers.
 Remember: We move the fastest and are the most effective **when we are aligned**.
+This includes being **on time** for meetings as `timeliness` is a sister virtue of `#sodm`.